schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

 To learn why we will probably use a library for interfacing with the Smart Contract a basic understanding of the usage of [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) in Ethereum is necessary.

 Let's unveil the supposed magic behind what almost all Ethereum libraries do to interact with the blockchain.
-Suppose we need to know the `gasLimit` (maximum amount of computational effort the transactions in a block are allowed to have) of the lastest block.
-Using [curl](https://curl.haxx.se/) and piping its result to a json parser such as [jq](https://stedolan.github.io/jq/) would, considering we run an ethereum node on localhost port 8545, look as follows
+Suppose we need to know the `gasLimit` (maximum amount of computational effort the transactions in a block are allowed to have) of the latest block.
+Using [curl](https://curl.haxx.se/) and piping its result to a JSON parser such as [jq](https://stedolan.github.io/jq/) would, considering we run an Ethereum node on localhost port 8545, look as follows

 {% highlight bash %}
 curl --silent -X POST -H "Content-Type: application/json"\